jamesweber7/Browser-Tools/README.md

 ## Set up
 Take the same steps as shown in 2:27-3:10 in this [video](https://www.youtube.com/watch?v=ZM0b95lquso&t=147).

 After that, you should copy the data from [default_data.txt](/default_data.txt) and import it to the extension pop up by clicking Data→Import Data then pasting your clipboard (Ctrl+v on Windows or Command+v on Mac).
-The default data
+The default data includes data for many of the Sites and Scrapers I use, and should have good examples for you if you intend to make your own.

 ## Features